input-output-hk/peras-design/src/Praos/SmallStep.lagda.md

 ```
 ### State update

-Updating the local state upon receiving a message: Votes and blocks received as messages
+Updating the local state upon receiving a message: Blocks received as messages
 are delegated to the block tree.

 ```agda